Lemonsity/Databse/README.md

 # Databse Table Prototype
 This is a database table data structure prototype I made

-While reading MySQL related material, the book mentioned that the time tke to search increases as amount of row increases With experience in CCC, I wanted to create a database that gives near instant feedback
+While reading MySQL related material, the book mentioned that the time take to search increases as amount of row increases Knowing this may be troublesome when the table contain huge amount of data, I wanted to create a database with near instant feedback

 ## Structure
 **Cell:**